Wednesday, January 27, 2021

 Mini holiday re-cap, 2020

-My heart wasn't really into it.
+I took few pics at Christmastime, but my heart wasn't really into it.
 I did the best I could with all the things: shopping, wrapping, decorating, cooking, spending time with my friends and family, working.
-But I am over these "blue" holidays.
+But it felt blue.

 On Christmas Eve we gathered for fun around the firepit, some winter sangria, and a delish meal.
 With us were Firstborn and LA, The Girl, Bubbie.

 I set the gifts out that morning.
-There were many more by the time we had all gathered together!
-And next year we will have a bigger tree for this space!
+There were many more by the time we had all gathered together.

 I set the table in a very simple way.
-Everything tasted wonderful and there were zero leftovers of that overnight mac and cheese from Ina Garten.
+Everything tasted wonderful and there were zero leftovers of that overnight mac and cheese.
 It was to die for!
-Next time I make it (Easter?)
-I will post about it.
+Next time I make it I will share the recipe.
 We had Spiral sliced ham, Arkansas green beans, rolls, and loads of Christmas cookies, too.

-We sat out by the firepit - don't let the sunshine fool you - it was quite chilly!
+We sat out by the firepit - it was quite chilly!

 The Girl bundled up with Teddy to stay warm.